 It’s big, it’s red, and it’s here.
 Valentine’s Day strikes fear into the hearts of men and women around the Western world like nothing else can.
 But you needn’t run scared of the Hallmark branded teddy bears.
 Oh no. Follow the sprinkling of rose petals, the sweet aroma of scented candles, and the dulcet tones of Phil Collins up the stairs to the luxury boudoir that is Oxford University Press.
-Whether you are single or not this Valentine’s Day, let the soothing knowledge in our online products chase your fears away with the following tips…
+Whether you are single or not this Valentine’s Day, let our soothing knowledge chase your fears away with the following tips…

 (1) If food be the food of love, eat on.